Drops of God

 Drops of God (神の雫, Kami no Shizuku) is a Japanese manga series about wine.
-It is created and written by Tadashi Agi, a pseudonym employed by creative team of sister and brother Yuko and Shin Kibayashi, with artwork by Shu Okimoto.
+It is written by Tadashi Agi, a pseudonym employed by creative team of sister and brother Yuko and Shin Kibayashi, and illustrated by Shu Okimoto.
 The story is told in two parts – the first part focusing on protagonist Shizuku Kanzaki and his rival Issei Tomine on their search of the "Twelve Apostles" wines, and the second focusing on finding the "Drops Of God".
+A third part of the series serves as short sequel details Shizuku's life after the competition and taking Issei's daughter under his wing.